Background pattern

 • difficulty breathing (dyspnea), cough

-• diarrhea (watery, loose or soft stools), vomiting or feeling sick (nausea), stomach pain, constipation
+• diarrhea (watery, loose, or soft stools), vomiting, or feeling sick (nausea), stomach pain, constipation

 • skin rash, sometimes with blisters, itching

-• feeling tired or weak, fever, swelling
+• feeling tired or weak, fever, swelling (edema)

 Do not try to treat your symptoms with other medicines.

-Common (may affect up to1 in 10patients)
+Common (may affect up to 1 in 10 patients)

 • lung infection (pneumonia), bronchitis, eye inflammation (conjunctivitis)

-• allergic reaction, medication infusion-related reactions
+• allergic reaction, reactions related to drug perfusion

-• blurred vision, dry eyes
+• blurred vision, dry eye

 • high blood pressure (hypertension)